 If your slides are in carousels or projector trays, we now offer a great alternative to keeping them that way.
 When you think about it, slide carousels are a very inefficient way to store slides.
 What's more, once you have your slides in digital form, it is almost 100% certain that you will never use your slide projector again.
 So - why keep your slides in those bulky trays?

-For a nominal charge of $2.00/carousel (or $1.00 per tray) we will take each slide after it has been imaged and place it in a stacking fixture, preserving the sequence of the slides in the original carousel.
-When the entire carousel has been imaged, the slides will be bundled and a printed label that contains all the identifying information that was written on the box or on the carousel itself will be added to the bundle.
+For a nominal charge of $1.00/bundle,(36 - 70 slides/bundle) we will take each slide after it has been imaged and place it in a stacking fixture, preserving the sequence of the slides in the original carousel.
+When the entire carousel has been imaged, the slides will be bundled with a printed label that ties the bundle to the information found on the original slide carousel.
 When we do this, it actually reduces the space you need to store your slides by at least 90%.
 Check it out:

 In the example shown, the box that the carousels arrived in measured 18" x 18" x 18"; the slides were returned to our customer in a box measuring 10" x 10" x 4" - and there was room to spare in the box!
 Just think of all the closet space you'll gain when you convert your slides and dump those space-hogging carousels!